-The eligible amenities below will qualify for the points indicated if within fifteen (15) miles.
+The eligible amenities below will qualify for the points indicated if within fifteen (15) ten (10) miles.
 Each must be opento the general public and operating as of the application deadline.

 - Grocery ten (10) points includes the following stores: AJ's Fine Foods, Albertsons, Bashas' Grocery Stores, Costco, Fry's Food and Drug, Food City, IGA, Los Altos Ranch Market, Safeway, Sam's Club, Sprouts Farmers Market, Target, Super Target, Walmart Supercenter, Walmart Neighborhood Market, Whole Foods Market, Natural Grocers, Trader Joe's, and WinCo Foods (ADOH may consider additional locations upon request, if the location includes access to grocery staples and essential household products); - 2.
 Shopping or pharmacy five (5) points Target, Super Target, Big Lot's, Dollar General, Dollar Tree, Walmart, and Family Dollar (ADOH may consider additional locations upon request). - 3.
-Medical Facility five (5) points -includes hospital, urgent care business, general/family medical practice, or full-service primary care facilities co-located within a pharmacy (does not include specialists or clinics within pharmacies that are not full-service primary care); - 4.
+Medical Facility five (5) points includes hospital, urgent care business, or general/family medicalpractice (does not include specialists or clinics within pharmacies); - 4.
 Bus or Transit Stop five (5) points at a fixed location served by a public transportation system: - six days a week (if within service area of Valley Metro or Sun Tran), or - five days a week (if within service area of another public transit system).

-Rural/Balance of State or Tribal projects may use alternate transportation methods such as dialaride; - 5.
-Employment Center - five (5) points an employment center is a single university or college, single hospital, single governmental entity, or single private company that has at least 250 year-round, full-time employees in one location for Metro developments and at least 50 year-round, full-time employees in one location for Rural/Balance of State developments and at least 30 year-round, full-time employees in one location for developments on Tribal land.
+Rural/Balance of State or Tribal projects may use alternate transportation methods such as dial-a-ride;

+- 5. Employment Center - five (5) points an employment center is a single university or college, single hospital, single governmental entity, or single private company that has at least 250 year-round, full-time employees in one location for Metro developments and at least 50 year-round, full-time employees in one location for Rural/Balance of State developments and at least 30 year-round, full-time employees in one location for developments on Tribal land.
 The project must provide a letter from the employer, a third-party employment agency, or the local body of government stating the number of year-round, full-time employees that work at the location.
-All employees must be at the same site to receive points;

-- 6. One of the following five (5) points: - Senior Center with scheduled activities operated by a local government (age-restricted projects), - o School non-alternative public elementary, middle or high school (family, open occupancy projects), - o Community Center owned and operated by a local government with scheduled activities, - o Public Park operated by a local government listed on its map or website containing playgroundequipment and/or walking trails, - o Library operated by a local government open at least five days a week,
+All employees must be at the same site to receive points; - 6.
+One of the following five (5) points: - o Senior Center with scheduled activities operated by a local government (age-restricted projects), - School non-alternative public elementary, middle or high school (family, open occupancy projects), - o Community Center owned and operated by a local government with scheduled activities, - o Public Park operated by a local government listed on its map or website containing playground equipment and/or walking trails, - o Library operated by a local government open at least five days a week,